bonareri/Cryptocurrency-Price-Prediction-/README.md

 This project aims to build a Cryptocurrency Price Prediction system to help traders and investors make data-driven decisions.
 Cryptocurrency markets are highly volatile, and predicting price movements can minimize risks, maximize profits, and enhance trading strategies.

-Unlike traditional markets, cryptocurrencies operate 24/7 and are influenced by factors such as social media trends and global regulations.
-The project utilizes techniques the following techniques:

-- **Machine Learning Models**: Random Forest, XG-Boost.
-- **Time series Models**:  ARIMA, SARIMA, PROPHET
-- **Deep Learning Models**: LSTM

-These techniques will provide accurate insights to aid cryptocurrency traders and investors.

 ---

 ## 2. Problem Statement